top of page

 Removing field heat is a critical step for vegetables that are already prone to wilting in hot weather (like salad greens or braising greens) and can also extend root crops' storage life such as carrots.
 Produce should be cooled before being sent to the cooler.
 Otherwise, it takes too long for the cool air to bring the temperature of the crop down, plus it makes the cooling unit work that much harder!

 Many farmers remove the field heat as part of the washing process, dumping a bin of freshly cut salad mix into a tank of cool wash water.
-Or, they spray off bunched crops to keep them humid, cool and get them clean at the same time.
+Or, they spray off bunched crops to keep them humid, and cool and get them clean at the same time.
 On scorching days, consider ice in the dunk tank or pouring ice on top of a bin of harvest, such as broccoli or head lettuce, put into a cooler (some farms invest in an ice machine for this purpose specifically!)

 Handle Your Crop Gently and as Little as Possible